DEIB-GECO/genereg/doc/source/initialization.rst

 Initialization
 ============================================

-The library automatically creates directories for storing all the intermediate and final results in the current workspace of the user (i.e. the directory Python it is executed in), in order to be able to use them during the execution, when needed.
+The library automatically creates directories for storing all the intermediate and final results in the current workspace of the user (./), i.e. the directory Python it is executed in, in order to be able to use them during the execution, when needed.
 For this reason, it is advised to execute Python directly within the directory you want the results to be saved in (let us call it "*library workspace*") and it is highly recommended not to move any file until the whole process has been fully executed, that is all the functions of this library have been run and the whole analysis procedure has been performed.

 ------------------